zuhalal/COVID-19-Indonesia-ChatBOT/README.md

 # COVID-19-Indonesia-ChatBOT
 LINE chatBot about dissemination of COVID-19 in Indonesia.
-Implemented using PHP from LINE API.
+Implemented using PHP with LINE API.
 Featured Greeting Message, Main Menu, and Callback Message.
 Bot is no longer active.